John Carsey- basketball under Coach Black and Coach Lemons- walk-on

 Longhorn Basketball

-John Carsey Audio history of Longhorn basketball chronicles the 1977 NIT Championship won by Ron Baxter, Johnny Moore, John Danks, Tyrone Lee Branyan, Jim Krivacs, Gary Goodner, Ovie Dotson, and many others who are depicted on the banner page above.
+John Carsey’s Audio history of Longhorn basketball chronicles the 1977 NIT Championship won by Ron Baxter, Johnny Moore, John Danks, Tyrone Lee Branyan, Jim Krivacs, Gary Goodner, Ovie Dotson, and many others depicted on the banner page above.

-listen to the oral history as told through the Eyes of Texas John Carsey .
-Podcast link is in black rectangle below.
+Listen to the oral history as told through the Eyes of Texas John Carsey. in the link below

 1976